frnunez/SU-Grad-Portfolio/Covid/README.md

 # Covid Data

-This is where I am keeping the covid data I will be doing some data science on
+This is where I am keeping the covid data I will be doing some Data Science projects on

 <u>As Seen In</u><br>